-The current Eastern Health Authority Work Health Safety and Return to Work Policy has been reviewed and requires adoption.
+The current Eastern Health Authority Work Health Safety and Return to Work Policy has been reviewed and the revised policy was adopted at the Board of Management meeting held on 2 December 2020.

 An agreement was reached between Return To Work SA and the Local Government Association Workers Compensation Scheme (LGAWCS) in 2015 which allows members of the scheme to formally adopt the peak policy.
 Each member is party to the commitments within the policy by their membership of the LGAWCS.
 It is now possible to simply reference the peak policy within EHA documentation.